A bunch of answers to a bunch of requests

 Get your stuff signed, get an endorsement, acquire rights • Send an email

-Contents © Joe R. Lansdale.
+Contents © By Bizarre Hands, LLC.
 All Rights Reserved.